padrinobook/padrinobook/01-introduction.md

 You know this section from several tutorials, which makes you comfortable with your first program in a new programming language.
 Get your hands dirty and start coding.
-First of all we need to install the gem with:
+First of all we need to install the padrino gem with:

     $ gem install padrino

-We are using the last stable version of Padrino (during the release of this book it is version **0.10.5**).
+We are using the last stable version of Padrino (during the release of this book it is version **0.10.7**).

-This will install all necessary dependencies and makes you ready to create your web app.
+This will install all necessary dependencies and makes you ready to get started.
 Now we will generate a fresh new Padrino project:

     $ padrino generate project hello-world